 Kirstie began her dance training at Blue Springs Ballet at a young age.
 After graduating high school, she received both dance and academic scholarships to attend Stephens College in Columbia, Missouri where she earned her Bachelor of Fine Arts with a Major in Dance.
 During her time at Stephens, Kirstie studied both ballet and modern techniques under the direction of Elizabeth Hartwell, Jan Miller, and Deborah Carr.
-She danced for four years with Störling Dance Theater and currently dances with City in Motion.
+She danced four seasons with Störling Dance Theater and three seasons with City in Motion.
 Kirstie has also enjoyed performing East Indian dance with Gurukul Dance Troupe, as well as teaching dance classes for local studios.
-This is Kirstie's third season with VidaDance and her first season as Associate Artistic Director.

 Krystal began her dance training at Jo Noth’s White Oak Dance Academy in Blue Springs, Missouri.
 After graduating high school, she received both dance and academic scholarships to attend Stephens College in Columbia, Missouri where she earned her Bachelor of Fine Arts with a major in Dance.
 While she was at Stephens, she had the opportunity to choreograph many of her own pieces, one of which was chosen to be taken to the American College Dance Festival.
-Krystal has been a member of professional modern dance company City in Motion for five years and has also enjoyed being a part of Gurukul, a professional East Indian dance company.
+Krystal has performed with professional modern dance company City in Motion for six seasons and has also enjoyed being a part of Gurukul, a professional East Indian dance company.
 She has choreographed pieces for City in Motion as well as VidaDance, and last year at the KC Fringe Festival, premiered her first full-length production, The Yellow Wallpaper.
 In 2018, Krystal co-choreographed and co-directed VidaDance's RISE.

 Breanna began dancing at Heart of America Dance Centre at a young age where she studied all different kinds of dance.
-She started off with the Homeschool Program which led to HADC'S Youth Ballet and Competition Dance Team, where she was cast in many lead roles such as the Sugar Plum Fairy in "The Nutcracker."
+She started off with the Homeschool Program which led to HADC'S Youth Ballet and Competition Dance Team, where she was cast in many lead roles such as the Sugar Plum Fairy in The Nutcracker.
 She began teaching dance to special needs students while in high school, and then started teaching at two other studios.
 She then decided to go straight from high school into a professional dance career, and performed with various companies including Victory in Motion and as a soloist with Störling Dance Theater.
 She is thankful to be a part of VidaDance because she loves what it stands for: that everyone can dance and have a great time in doing so.
-This is Breanna's second season with VidaDance.

-Erin started dancing at an early age at Maxine’s Studio of Dance in southern New Jersey.
-In 2003, Erin was accepted into the Vineland Regional Dance Company where she received the opportunity to train under Maxine Chapman, Kimberly Chapman, Daniel Marshall, Jeffrey Gribler, and many other great teachers.
+Erin started dancing at an early age at Maxine’s Studio of Dance in Southern New Jersey.
+In 2003 Erin was accepted into the Vineland Regional Dance Company where she received the opportunity of training under Kimberly Chapman, Daniel Marshall, Jeffrey Gribler, and many other great teachers.
 With the Vineland Regional Dance Company she had the privilege to travel all over the United States to perform and train.
 She attended summer dance programs such as Atlantic Contemporary Ballet Company, Craft of Choreography, and the Rock School of Dance Education.
-She attended the University of Missouri – Kansas City where she danced in works such as "Dark Elegies" by Antony Tudor, George Balanchine’s "Serenade" and works by Paula Weber, Sabrina Madison-Cannon, Mary Pat Henry, and many other talented choreographers.
+She attended the University of Missouri – Kansas City where she received the opportunity to perform in works such as Antony Tudor’s Dark Elegies, George Balanchine’s Serenade and works by Paula Weber, Sabrina Madison-Cannon, Mary Pat Henry, and many more talented choreographers.
 Erin graduated with a BFA in Dance and a minor in business during the summer of 2014.
-Also in 2014, Erin joined Störling Dance Theater as well as working as an Administrative Assistant and teacher for the Kansas City Ballet School, as well as on faculty for the school.
+Also in 2014, Erin joined Störling Dance Theater, where she is still performing.
+Erin is the Johnson County Campus Administrator for the Kansas City Ballet School, as well as on faculty for the school.
 In 2015 Erin joined local Kansas City company, VidaDance, where she performs and is a company choreographer.

 John's journey in dance starts in the world of music.
 He has always loved music, and the world was rarely silent around him.
 The music in his head always found its way out, whether it was a hum, a whistle, or a beat of the foot or fingers.
 At the age of five, he began piano lessons, and he continued these through high school.
 During high school, he began to realize music was not just something he loved and enjoyed as a hobby, but it was an essential form of expression for him.
 John always enjoyed anything involving music, musicals, dance, figure skating, etc., and always assumed it was primarily because of music.
 Eventually, he realized that he enjoyed them just as much for the beauty of expression in movement as the beauty of expression in music.

 So, for a variety of reasons, including exploring something new, learning expression in movement and fitness, John began taking ballet and modern classes at The Culture House in 2014.
-Since then, he has participated in Störling Dance Theater's production of "Underground" and The Culture House's production of "The Snow Queen."
-This is John's second season with VidaDance.
+Since then, he has participated in Störling Dance Theater's production of Underground and The Culture House's production of The Snow Queen.
+This is John's third season with VidaDance.

 Jami started gymnastics at age nine and moved on to dance a few years later with Eagles Gymnastics’ dance fusion, training mostly in lyrical and jazz.
-She is a student at VidaDance Studio, has danced with her high school dance team for the past two years and competes regularly in regional competitions.
+She is a student at VidaDance Studio, has danced with her high school dance team for two years, and competed regularly in regional competitions.
 She has placed in the top five overall in every competition she has ever entered, including winning first overall at Talent on Parade.
 She has also received a Perfect Showmanship Award and has been invited to compete in TOP Starz Performance Group with Talent on Parade Nationals for three years in a row.
-She is a budding choreographer, who has set a piece on VidaDance company members for National Dance Week Kansas City as part of its Catalyst program in 2017 & 2018, and has had two of her pieces performed in VidaDance shows at the KC Fringe Festival in 2016 & 2017.
-She is attending the University of Missouri and plans to obtain her degree in dance and eventually open up her own studio.
-Jami began her apprenticeship with VidaDance in December 2015, and in May 2018, was promoted to a full company member upon graduation from high school.
+She is a budding choreographer, who has set two pieces on VidaDance company members for National Dance Week Kansas City as part of its Catalyst program in 2017 & 2018, and has had two of her pieces performed in VidaDance shows at the KC Fringe Festival in 2016 & 2017.
+She is attending the University of Missouri and plans to obtain her degree in journalism, and maybe eventually open up her own studio.
+Jami began her student apprenticeship with VidaDance in December 2015, and in May 2018, was promoted to a full company member upon graduation from high school.